wp-plugins/wp-post-styling/readme.txt

 A newly-selected style from the style library will always overwrite any previous hand-written styles.
 If you wish to alter the library styles for a specific page, you can do this in the textarea after you've saved the page with the style library template.
 Editing your templates will have no impact on previously saved post-specific styles.

 == Changelog ==

+= 1.2.3 =

+* Clean up on deprecated calls
+* Switch post meta to private
+* Placed admin styles into separate file
+* Bug fix: Custom styles would periodically disappear from post.

 = 1.2.2 =